 The Paralegal Voice covers the latest issues and trends in the world of paralegals and legal assistants.
-Started by Paralegal Mentor Vicki Voisin and now hosted by Carl Morrison, the show invites leading paralegals and legal professionals to discuss a range of topics from career tips and tactics to writing skills and hiring trends.
-The Paralegal Voice is a comprehensive educational resource for paralegals at any level of experience.
+Started by Vicki Voisin, The Paralegal Mentor and now hosted by Carl Morrison, Devoted to Law, and Jill I. Francisco, the Passionate Paralegal.
+The award winning show invites leading paralegals and legal professionals to discuss a range of topics from career tips and tactics to writing skills and hiring trends.
+The Paralegal Voice is a comprehensive educational resource for paralegals and all legal professionals at any level of experience.

 Kristine Custodio Suero shares career development insights for paralegals.